-S: Why are you excited about “Here All Year: Celebrating AAPI Heritage with our Family” on June 3, and what do you hope people gain from or experience at this event?
+We are excited to have Evelyn speak more about her experience at “Here All Year: Celebrating AAPI Heritage with our Family” on June 3rd!

 Don’t miss SEIU 1021’s free, family-friendly event on June 3rd in Oakland, where Mariette Shin and other union leaders will be speaking.
 There will also be delicious food, live dance and musical performances, and a solidarity march with healthcare workers.
+Registration closes Thursday, June 1st, at 12 pm.
 RSVP Today!

 Can you volunteer?
 Sign up here!